 In accordance with our amended and restated certificate of incorporation and our amended and restated bylaws, the number of directors comprising our Board of Directors is determined from time to time by our Board of Directors, and only a majority of the Board of Directors may fix the number of directors.
-We currently avail ourselves of a transition period because we previously qualified for the "controlled company" exception under applicable national securities exchange corporate governance rules, which exempts us from certain requirements, including the requirements that we have a majority of independent directors on our Board of Directors and that we have compensation and nominating and corporate governance committees composed entirely of independent directors.
-The Board of Directors has taken, and will continue to take, all action necessary to comply with the applicable stock exchange rules, including appointing a majority of independent directors to the Board of Directors by April 24, 2014, which is one year after the date we no longer qualified as a "controlled company," and appointing at least a majority of independent members to each of the compensation and nominating and governance committees by July 23, 2013, which is 90 days after the date we no longer qualified as a "controlled company," and compensation and nominating and governance committees composed entirely of independent directors by April 24, 2014.
+We have availed ourselves of the "controlled company" exception under applicable national securities exchange corporate governance rules, which exempts us from certain requirements, including the requirements that we have a majority of independent directors on our Board of Directors and that we have compensation and nominating and corporate governance committees composed entirely of independent directors.
+Following this offering, we expect that we will no longer be a "controlled company" under NYSE rules.
+The Board of Directors will take all action necessary to comply with the applicable stock exchange rules, including appointing a majority of independent directors to the Board of Directors within one year of the date we no longer qualify as a "controlled company" and appointing at least one independent member to each of the compensation and nominating and governance committees prior to the date we no longer qualify as a "controlled company," at least a majority of independent members within 90 days of such date and compensation and nominating and governance committees composed entirely of independent directors within one year of such date.

 We currently have nine directors.
 Our amended and restated bylaws provide that our Board of Directors is divided into three classes of directors, with the classes to be as nearly equal in number as possible.
 As a result, approximately one-third of our Board of Directors is elected at the annual meeting of stockholders, with such elections decided by plurality vote, each year, except as provided in the amended and restated stockholders agreement.
 The classification of directors has the effect of making it more difficult for stockholders to change the composition of our Board.
 Each director holds office until his successor is duly elected and qualified or until his earlier death, resignation or removal.
 Any vacancies on our Board of Directors may be filled only by the affirmative vote of a majority of the remaining directors, although less than a quorum, except as provided in the amended and restated stockholders agreement, as described below.
 Our amended and restated certificate of incorporation provides that stockholders do not have the right to cumulative votes in the election of directors.
-At any meeting of our Board of Directors that the company would have if there were no vacancies constitutes a quorum for all purposes.
+At any meeting of our Board of Directors, except as otherwise required by law, a majority of the total number of directors that the company would have if there were no vacancies constitutes a quorum for all purposes.